VaheShelunts/Master_thesis/README.md

 ## Data

-The model incorporates the new schema of the ISRECON database which is available on the university Plato server in the following directory: "/shelunts/thesis/TabularSemantingParsing/data/isrecon/isrecon/isrecon.sqlite".
+Question-SQL pairs are already available in the directory "data/isrecon".
+The model also incorporates the new schema of the ISRECON database which is available on the university Plato server in the following directory: "/shelunts/thesis/TabularSemantingParsing/data/isrecon/isrecon/isrecon.sqlite".
 After downloading the database, move it into the relevant directory.

 ```
 mv isrecon.sqlite data/spider/database/isrecon/